Our Dogs

 Lilly

 Lil (or Licky-Lil as we fondly call her), is a Huntaway x Cocker Spaniel.
 She is black in colour with a little white fur on her chin.
-Lil is a young re-homed dog who is the liveliest member of our team.
+Lil is a young re-homed dog who is a lively member of our team.
 She absolutely LOVES people and loves playing tug or fetch with anyone and everyone.
 Her speciality is giving out kisses (licks) to those who request them – thus her nickname.

 Treacle